stephband/midi/README.md

 ### .on(query, fn)

-Registers a handler <code>fn</code> for browser MIDI events.
+Registers a handler <code>fn</code> for MIDI events.
 The handler is called for incoming events that match <code>query</code>.
 A query can be expressed as a data array: